-From advertising to television and film production, sound is an essential part of the entire process.
+From music and advertising to television and film production, sound plays an essential role in many areas of communication and entertainment.
 With digital media on the rise, sound effects, jingles, and backing tracks are in great demand to help create an impactful audio-visual experience for audiences.

-The Diploma in Sonic Arts is an all-rounded programme which will equip you with industry-relevant skills, including composing, producing, mixing and mastering audio tracks.
+The Diploma in Sonic Arts (DSA) equips you with a solid foundation of industry-relevant skills, including composing, producing, mixing and mastering audio tracks.
+Guided by experienced facilitators, you will develop professional capabilities in music production, live sound, recording, and audio engineering.
 From sound engineer to composer, this broad-based exposure will give you the flexibility to pursue various professional career tracks.

 For more information about university pathways, visit RP's Further Studies.